learn-co-curriculum/dsc-pca-and-digital-image-processing-lab/README.md

     Training Accuracy: 1.0	Testing Accuracy: 0.58

-### Grid Search Baseline
+### Grid search baseline

-Refine the initial model slightly by using a grid search to tune the hyperparameters.
-The two most important parameters to adjust are "C" and "gamma".
-Once again, be sure to record the training time as well as the train and test accuracy.
+Refine the initial model by using a grid search to tune the hyperparameters.
+The two most important parameters to adjust are `'C'` and `'gamma'`.
+Once again, be sure to record the training time as well as the training and test accuracy.

 ```python